kas-kay/Postcode_Webservice/README.md

 The objective of this web service is to provide the location information related to each particular postcode in Canada.

-The user input the postocde and application outputs other information which matches the provided postcode.The information to be outputed for each given location are as below and in this order:
+User input the postocde and application outputs other information which matches the provided postcode.The information to be outputed for each given location are as below and in this order:

 PostalCode, City, Province, ProvinceName, AreaCode, CityFlag, TimeZone, DST, Latitude, Longitude, Elevation, Population, Dwellings, CityMixedCase and RecordType